moebiussurfing/ofxSurfingTextSubtitle/README.md

 ## FEATURES

 - Full `.SRT` file browser for exploring the dialogs.
+- `Text Mode` for importing `.txt`. files.
+Split file in blocks then used as slides.
 - Fast `FontStash` render.
-- Custom `paragraph styles`.
+- Custom `Paragraph Styles`.
 - Scalable and draggable `rectangle container`.
 - All `settings are persistent`.
-- Animated `fade In/Out` for transparency.
+- Animated `Fade In/Out` for transparency.
 - `Transport time player` with four modes:
 	- **STANDALONE**
 	  - Dialogs following the original `SRT` times and durations.
 	- **FORCED**
 	  - Customizable dialogs duration.
 Ignoring `SRT` times.
+Ideal for `Text` mode.
 	- **EXTERNAL**
 	  - Time is controlled by a video player or linked to one external control.
 	- **MANUAL**
 	  - To work without loading any `SRT` file.
 Just pass the text slides manually.
 - `Presets Engine` for all the settings.

-## SCREENCAST VIDEO
+## SCREENCASTS

 [VIDEO](https://youtu.be/kcObeooL3Pc)